Matt-Crow/PreciousPhotographyShop/README.md

     view in localhost:8080/main

 /
+search from home
 /staticHome.html
 /newPhoto
 /allPhotos
 /viewPhoto
 click to view photo
 file:///C:/Users/Matt/Documents/GitHub/PreciousPhotographyShop/Webpage/allPhotos.html

+Todo: fix upload form, as it isn't saving any of the photoentity properties

 Pro-tip: after restarting the server, don't use the back button in your browser: that will retrieve the cached webpage.